prashant-baj/fc-ai-assistant/readme.md

 **An AI-powered, serverless shopping assistant backend using AWS Lambda, Amazon Bedrock, S3, DynamoDB, Cognito, and API Gateway.**

+**Objective of this architecture pattern that is purely based on lambda function to support a very cost effective solution to evolving use cases especially for early stage startups or where the RAG is performed on a smaller datasets.**

 ---

 ## Table of Contents